 Example hand :

 We hope you've enjoyed this strategy article.
-Stay tuned for next week's article where we will be discussing : Exploiting the money bubble
+Stay tuned for next month's email where we will be discussing : Exploit the money bubble